Georgina Clarke

 Do not index

-Why You Get Jitters Before a Presentation
+Why You Get Nervous Before a Presentation: The Biology of Public Speaking Anxiety

 That feeling of your heart hammering against your ribs right before you’re called to speak?
 We’ve all been there.
 It’s your body's ancient "fight or flight" response kicking into high gear.